-One Read, coordinated by the Daniel Boone Regional Library (DBRL) and now in its twelfth year, is a community-wide reading program sponsored by a task force of local media and community agencies.
+One Read, coordinated by the Daniel Boone Regional Library (DBRL), is a community-wide reading program sponsored by a task force of local media and community agencies.

 Modeled after Chicago’s successful “One Book, One Chicago” project, this comprehensive program involves cities, counties, media, schools and businesses in encouraging adults of all ages to read one book and participate in thought-provoking discussion and activities.